Environment and sustainability

 • LED lighting with movement-detecting sensors, using 50% less energy, on average.

 Solar panels have been installed in three pubs.
-Installation is planned, over the next 12 months, at head office, the national distribution centre and further pubs.
+Installation is planned, over the next 12 months, at head office and further pubs.

 Cheetah extraction management systems are installed in about 80% of pubs to control kitchens’ ventilation.
 Smart electricity meters have been fitted in around 92% of pubs and are being installed, where possible, in those remaining.
 Gas AMRs are installed in around 85% of pubs – these record gas consumption data remotely, in a similar way to smart electricity meters.